-I’m 57 years old, I live in the Greater Toronto Area and I’ve been unemployed/underemployed for the past year.
+I’m 57 years old, I live in the Greater Toronto Area.

-I have a BSc from Brock University (Geology and Biology combined), I trained as an electro-mechanical/electronic technician with the Canadian Army for 6 years (honourable discharge), and I’m a self-taught artist and designer with over 15 years of experience as a CG Artist, Department Supervisor and Project Manager in the animation industry.
-Some of my career highlights include Supervising Production Manager on the PBS series ‘Super Why!, Modeling Supervisor on the TV shows ‘Sitting Ducks’ and ‘Monster by Mistake’, and Modeling Department Head for the IMAX 3D conversion of ‘Superman Returns’.
+I have a BSc from Brock University, I trained as an electro-mechanical/electronic technician with the Canadian Army for 6 years, and I’m an artist and designer with over 20 years of experience in computer animation as a Digital Artist, Department Supervisor and Project Manager.

 Click here to visit my web site.